OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 Links to standards:

   - [OpenCRE on Compliance](https://www.opencre.org/cre/510-324)
-  - 27002 Control 5.36 Compliance with policies, rules and standards.
+  - ISO 27002 Control 5.36 Compliance with policies, rules and standards.
 Gap: covers this control fully, with the particularity that AI regulation needs to be taken into account.

 #### #SECEDUCATE
 (management).
 Security education for data scientists and development teams on AI threat awareness, including attacks on models.
 It is essential for all engineers, including data scientists, to attain a security mindset.

 Links to standards:

-  - 27002 Control 6.3 Awareness training.
+  - ISO 27002 Control 6.3 Awareness training.
 Gap: covers this control fully, but lacks detail and needs to take into account the particularity: training material needs to cover AI security threats and controls

 ---